 New Jersey Surrogacy Laws 101: Everything You Need to Know

 On May 30, 2018, New Jersey Governor Phil Murphy signed the New Jersey Gestational Carrier Agreement Act into law.
-This new gestational surrogate NJ legislation brings New Jersey into the modern age of surrogacy.
+The New Jersey Surrogacy law finally brings New Jersey into the modern age of surrogacy.

 For decades, New Jersey surrogacy law declared surrogacy agreements to be contrary to New Jersey public policy.
 The infamous “Baby M.” surrogacy case, which took place back in 1988, resulted in a custody dispute between a traditional surrogate and the intended father.
 This early surrogacy case set a precedent for New Jersey surrogacy laws that lasted for decades.

 Recognizing that advances in medical technology offer important family-building options, the New Jersey legislature determined that gestational carrier agreements are no longer against the public policy of the state, provided the surrogate is not genetically related to the child and that the agreement meets the standards and procedural requirements of the NJ Gestational Carrier Agreement Act.
 Today, intended parents and surrogates can pursue a legally protected surrogacy arrangement in New Jersey and obtain a pre-birth order declaring the intended parents to be the legal parents of their child at birth.

 As experienced New Jersey surrogacy attorneys, we can guide you through the surrogacy process, including creating an enforceable surrogacy contract according to NJ surrogacy laws to ensure the intended parents’ rights are established upon the birth of the child.
 For more information about our services, please call our law firm at 914-779-1050 or contact us online.

 5 Things to Know About NJ Surrogacy Laws

-Surrogacy laws in New Jersey can be complicated, but our legal team is here to help you understand what the recent changes in state law will mean for you.
+Surrogacy laws in New Jersey can be complicated, but our legal team is here to help.
 In general, there are five important aspects of the law you should be aware of if you are considering this path in New Jersey:

 1. Only gestational surrogacy contracts are enforceable